Triston Casas Player Props: Red Sox vs. Reds

 Reds Pitching Rankings

-- Reds pitchers combine to give up 65 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Reds pitchers combine to rank 21st in baseball in home runs allowed (65 total, 1.2 per game).

-- Lively (2-2) gets the starting nod for the Reds, his third of the season.
+- Weaver makes the start for the Reds, his eighth of the season.
+He is 1-2 with a 5.45 ERA and 37 strikeouts in 38 2/3 innings pitched.

-- His last time out came on Wednesday against the St. Louis Cardinals, when the right-hander went six innings, surrendering two earned runs while giving up five hits.
+- In his most recent appearance on Thursday, the right-hander tossed 6 1/3 scoreless innings against the St. Louis Cardinals while surrendering three hits.

+- The 29-year-old has a 5.45 ERA and 8.8 strikeouts per nine innings across seven games this season, while allowing a batting average of .281 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.